soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 Through conceptual knowledge modeling, we have taken a first step in determining which knowledge is relevant within a domain and how it can be structurally organized.
 To represent this conceptual organization in a formal, machine-readable system, ontologies are used.
 Unit 2 introduces the general fundamentals of ontologies.

+> Next: We have conceptually organized domain knowledge and can now describe this structure in terms of concepts, events, and relationships.
+>
-> Next: We have identified and organized relevant domain knowledge.
-In Unit 2, we explore how ontologies provide the formal structures needed to represent this knowledge in a machine-readable way.
+> In Unit 2, we explore how ontologies provide formal structures for representing this knowledge in a machine-readable way.

 ---